 When in fact you should see your website as an appreciating asset, an investment.
 How much return will it give you?
 How long can it do that for?

-When you buy stock for your business – that’s not an expense, it’s an investment.
-Because you know that you can sell that stock and make a profit.
+When you buy inventory for your business – that’s not an expense, it’s an investment.
+Because you know that you can sell that inventory and make a profit.
 Your website is absolutely no different – a good website will make you money, undoubtedly.

 Sticking with my ATM analogy, let’s bring it closer to home.
 If I asked you: “Hey, want to buy a website for R100k” Again you would laugh me off.
 Who has R100k for a website!